 Any dog can drool, but the French bulldog isn't big on it.

 Because they're top-heavy dogs, they're not strong swimmers.
 Their body makes them more inclined to sink.
 You can certainly give them access to a small kiddie pool with only a little bit of water to cool them off, but they're not made for big water adventures without protection.

 Take precautions when on or near water, including boats, shores, and anywhere they'll come in contact with water.
 We strongly recommend a life vest for your dog and constant supervision.
 Otherwise, leave your Frenchie at home.

-In addition, you’ll have to monitor them for signs overheating and exertion when spending prolonged time outdoors.
+In addition, you'll have to monitor them for signs of overheating and exertion when spending prolonged time outdoors.
 Be sure to offer shaded areas where your dog can retreat and rest along with fresh water.